+'''

+napatech:

+The Host Buffer Allowance for all streams

+\# (-1 = OFF, 1 - 100 = percentage of the host buffer that can be held back)

+This may be enabled when sharing streams with another application.

+Otherwise, it should be turned off.

+#hba: -1

-''' napatech: When use_all_streams is set to "yes" the initialization code will query the Napatech service for all configured streams and listen on all of them.
-When set to "no" the streams config array will be used. #
+When use_all_streams is set to "yes" the initialization code will query

+the Napatech service for all configured streams and listen on all of them.

+When set to "no" the streams config array will be used.

-This option necessitates running the appropriate NTPL commands to create the desired streams prior to running Suricata. #use-all-streams: no
+This option necessitates running the appropriate NTPL commands to create

+the desired streams prior to running Suricata.

+#use-all-streams: no

 The streams to listen on when auto-config is disabled or when threading

 cpu-affinity is disabled.
 This can be either:

 an individual stream (e.g. streams: [0])

-or

 a range of streams (e.g. streams: ["0-3"])

+streams: ["0-3"]

 '''

-''' streams: ["0-3"] Stream stats can be enabled to provide fine grain packet and byte counters for each thread/stream that is configured. enable-stream-stats: no When auto-config is enabled the streams will be created and assigned automatically to the NUMA node where the thread resides.
+''' Stream stats can be enabled to provide fine grain packet and byte counters for each thread/stream that is configured. enable-stream-stats: no When auto-config is enabled the streams will be created and assigned automatically to the NUMA node where the thread resides.
 If cpu-affinity is enabled in the threading section, then the streams will be created according to the number of worker threads specified in the worker cpu set.
 Otherwise, the streams array is used to define the streams.
 This option cannot be used simultaneous with "use-all-streams". auto-config: yes Enable hardware level flow bypass. hardware-bypass: yes Enable inline operation.
 When enabled traffic arriving on a given port is automatically forwarded out it's peer port after analysis by Suricata. hardware-bypass must be enabled when this is enabled. inline: no Ports indicates which napatech ports are to be used in auto-config mode. these are the port ID's of the ports that will be merged prior to the traffic being distributed to the streams.
 When hardware-bypass is enabled the ports must be configured as a segment specify the port(s) on which upstream and downstream traffic will arrive.
 This information is necessary for the hardware to properly process flows.
 When using a tap configuration one of the ports will receive inbound traffic for the network and the other will receive outbound traffic.
 The two ports on a given segment must reside on the same network adapter.
 When using a SPAN-port configuration the upstream and downstream traffic arrives on a single port.
-This is configured by setting the two sides of the segment to reference the same port. (e.g. 0-0 to configure a SPAN port on port 0). port segments are specified in the form: ports: [0-1,2-3,4-5,6-6,7-7] For legacy systems when hardware-bypass is disabled this can be specified in any of the following ways: a list of individual ports (e.g. ports: [0,1,2,3]) (continues on next page) '''
+This is configured by setting the two sides of the segment to reference the same port. (e.g. 0-0 to configure a SPAN port on port 0). port segments are specified in the form: ports: [0-1,2-3,4-5,6-6,7-7] For legacy systems when hardware-bypass is disabled this can be specified in any of the following ways: a list of individual ports (e.g. ports: [0,1,2,3]) a range of ports (e.g. ports: [0-3]) "all" to indicate that all ports are to be merged together (e.g. ports: [all]) This parameter has no effect if auto-config is disabled. '''

 '''

 #

-a range of ports (e.g. ports: [0-3])

-#

-"all" to indicate that all ports are to be merged together

-(e.g. ports: [all])

-#

-This parameter has no effect if auto-config is disabled.

-#

 ports: [0-1,2-3]

-When auto-config is enabled the hashmode specifies the algorithm for

-determining to which stream a given packet is to be delivered.

-This can be any valid Napatech NTPL hashmode command.

-#

-The most common hashmode commands are: hash2tuple, hash2tuplesorted,

-hash5tuple, hash5tuplesorted and roundrobin.

-#

-See Napatech NTPL documentation other hashmodes and details on their use.

-This parameter has no effect if auto-config is disabled.

-hashmode: hash5tuplesorted

-'''
+When auto-config is enabled the hashmode specifies the algorithm for determining to which stream a given packet is to be delivered.
+This can be any valid Napatech NTPL hashmode command. # The most common hashmode commands are: hash2tuple, hash2tuplesorted, hash5tuple, hash5tuplesorted and roundrobin. # See Napatech NTPL documentation other hashmodes and details on their use. # This parameter has no effect if auto-config is disabled. hashmode: hash5tuplesorted '''